salute-developers/plasma/packages/plasma-core/api/plasma-core.api.md

 // @public
 export const PopupBase: React_2.ForwardRefExoticComponent<PopupBaseProps & React_2.RefAttributes<HTMLDivElement>>;

-// Warning: (ae-forgotten-export) The symbol "PopupBaseController" needs to be exported by the entry point index.d.ts
-//
-// @public (undocumented)
-export const PopupBaseContext: React_2.Context<PopupBaseController>;

 // Warning: (ae-forgotten-export) The symbol "BasicPopupBasePlacement" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "MixedPopupBasePlacement" needs to be exported by the entry point index.d.ts
 //